-How it would be addressed: The Firm's Restricted List is updated to include the company name, and reason for a trading restriction being imposed.
+How it would be addressed: The Firm's Restricted List is updated to include the company name, and the reason for a trading restriction being imposed.
 Pre-trade restrictions are added to the trade management systems and personal account dealing register to ensure no trading in the name is possible.
 The Compliance team will seek confirmation from the analyst or fund manager that the suspected material non-public information is no longer an issue (i.e. it has entered the public domain before removing the trading restrictions.
-There were three positions removed from the Restricted List during 2O23 following public disclosure of the information that had warranted restrictions being implemented the previous year.
+In 2024, there were no representations made to add a company name to the Restricted List which remained empty during the year.

-Signatories identify and respond to market-wide and systemic risks to promote a well-functioning financial system.
+PRINCIPLE 4 Signatories identify and respond to market-wide and systemic risks to promote a well-functioning financial system.

 PCPL's investment methodology is bottom-up and focused on the fundamental value of a company using industry valuation techniques.
 There is no formal integration of macro-economic and geopolitical analysis in this process.
 However, as the valuation comparison of companies across Emerging Markets uses the US Dollar as a common currency, macro risks and events are identified and often can be captured through changes in FX rates and their effect on the relative valuation.
 By example, a company's valuation relative to its peers will become more expensive if its local currency strengthens appreciably against the US Dollar (which will in turn be a function of top-down economic or political factors).
+This is captured by our proprietary database on a timely basis.

 Political or social instability, or diplomatic developments could affect investment in certain countries.
 There are varying levels of government supervision and regulation of exchanges, financial institutions and issuers across countries.
 In addition, the way foreign investors may invest in securities in certain countries, as well as limitations on such investments, may increase the volatility and risk of loss to investments.
 As these risks develop, they are identified by our investment analysts, who have deep knowledge and expertise in emerging markets countries, through their ongoing fundamental value analysis and by keeping abreast of local and international news and announcements.
+At certain parts of the cycle, our analysts may monitor policy and political developments, with scenario analysis.